 Christians!
 Unto us this Child is born, unto us this Son is given – to be our Redeemer.
 A poor Babe He lay there in the manger, but the government of heaven and earth was upon His shoulders.
 Was not that Wonderful?
 This Child Himself is the Wonderful Lord God.
-He is God and He is man; and His conception and birth were supernatural.
-This Child is the Counselor who counsels and helps us lost and condemned sinners when we are utterly at a loss for counsel and help.
-He is the mighty God who bruises the devil’s head and saves us.
+He is God and He is man, and His conception and birth were supernatural.
+This Child is the Counselor who counsels and helps us lost and condemned sinners, when we are utterly at a loss for counsel and help.
+He is the mighty God who has bruised the devil’s head and saves us.
 He is the everlasting Father—one God with the Father and the Holy Ghost.
-He is the Prince of Peace; for His subjects have peace of heart and conscience, until the rivers of eternal peace shall refresh them forevermore.
+He is the Prince of Peace, for His subjects have peace of heart and conscience, until the rivers of eternal peace shall refresh them forevermore.

-O you Christians, embrace this Child in true faith!
+O you Christians, continue to embrace this Child in true faith!

 PRAYER. – Lord God, Heavenly Father, I give thanks to Thee for Thy great mercy and kindness in having Thine Only-Begotten Son become flesh in order to save us from sin and eternal death.
-I pray Thee, enlighten my heart by Thy Holy Spirit, that I may remain thankful for such grace, and comfort myself with the same in every tribulation and temptation, and so be eternally saved through faith Him, my Savior.
+I pray Thee, enlighten my heart by Thy Holy Spirit, working through Thy Word, that I may remain thankful for such grace, and comfort myself with the same in every tribulation and temptation, and so be eternally saved through faith in Him, my Savior.
 Amen.

 should take our flesh, and thus our race should honor!